-(1) The recognition of proven knowledge shall be subject to the statutory provisions of Sec.
-12 FHStG and in compliance with the relevant recommendations of the Convention on the Recognition of Qualifications concerning Higher Education in the European Region of 11 April 1997 ("Lisbon Convention"), Federal Law Gazette BGBI.
-III No. 71/1999.

-(2) The process of the recognition of proven knowledge for individual courses is applied for by the student.
-The application can be submitted until no later than two weeks after the start of the course to the head of the programme, who shall make a decision within two weeks of the submission of all documents.
-If the application is rejected, the student may appeal against this decision to the FH Board via the Head of the Board within four weeks of rejection.

-(3) Copies of the documents for the recognition of proven knowledge shall be enclosed with the recognition form.
-If necessary, the head of the programme can request the applicant to furnish the original documents.
-The form and the enclosed recognition documents that provide information about the content and extent of the course (e.g. ECTS) are passed on to the head of the programme, who examines the documents and makes a decision about their recognition in accordance with Sec.
+- (1) The recognition of proven knowledge shall be subject to the statutory provisions of Sec.
+12 FHG and in compliance with the relevant recommendations of the Convention on the Recognition of Qualifications concerning Higher Education in the European Region of 11 April 1997 ("Lisbon Convention"), Federal Law Gazette BGBI.
+III No. 71/1999. - (2) The process of the recognition of proven knowledge for individual courses or modules is applied for by the student.
+The application can be submitted until no later than two weeks after the start of the course to the head of the degree or certificate programme, who shall make a decision within two weeks of the submission of all documents.
+If the application is rejected, the student may appeal against this decision to the Board via the Head of the Board within four weeks of rejection.
+The Board shall decide on the application within eight weeks of receipt of the full application documents (this period shall not apply during breaks and holidays specified in the academic calendar of FH JOANNEUM.) - (3) Copies of the documents for the recognition of proven knowledge shall be enclosed with the recognition form.
+If necessary, the head of the degree or certificate programme can request the applicant to furnish the original documents.
+The form and the enclosed recognition documents that provide information about the content and extent of the course or module (e.g. ECTS) are passed on to the head of the programme, who examines the documents and makes a decision about their recognition in accordance with Sec.
 10 para.
-5 (2) FHStG.
-A knowledge test is not permitted.

-(4) The recognition of special knowledge or relevant professional experience in accordance with Sec.
-12 (2) FHStG requires documentary evidence of the equivalence of the knowledge gained in professional practice to the content and extent of the course in question; having worked in an area that is related to the topic of the course alone is not sufficient.
+5 (2) FHG.
+A knowledge test is not permitted. - (4) The recognition of special knowledge or relevant professional experience in accordance with Sec.
+12 - (2) FHG requires documentary evidence of the equivalence of the knowledge gained in professional practice to the content and extent of the course or module in question; having worked in an area that is related to the topic of the course alone is not sufficient.